 - To avoid chipping and scratching, do not strike melamine dinnerware with or on any hard surface while attempting to remove excess food

 - Presoaking will help to maintain appearance and luster and will also help you avoid any destaining procedures

 - Do not use any chlorine bleach or chlorine-based sanitizing solutions

 - Make sure your garbage bags are transparent or clear, so any discarded dinnerware, flatware, baskets, or trays can be salvaged by your staff

 All of the factors discussed in this article can have a significant impact on your replacement cost and rate.
-Here at G.E.T., our melamine products are not only known for their breadth of sizes and colors, but for their versatility and durability, which provides a longer commercial service life.
+Here at G.E.T., our melamine products are not only known for their breadth of sizes and colors but also for their versatility and durability, which provide a longer commercial service life.
 With proper care and handling, you too can maintain the luster and appearance of your melamine products, saving you time and money.